wlh18/javascript-2/ReadMe.md

 - [Understand JavaScript Callback Functions and Use Them](http://javascriptissexy.com/understand-javascript-callback-functions-and-use-them/) - A more detailed breakdown of callback functions and how they work.
 A great resource if you want to review that further.
 - [Array - JavaScript \| MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) - More detailed information on the array data type and the methods built in to it.
 We will go over many of these in the next few days but it's a good idea to start to acquaint yourself with them.
-- [Object - JavaScript \| MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) - More detailed informatin on the object data type.
+- [Object - JavaScript \| MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) - More detailed information on the object data type.
 - [Understand The JavaScript Ternary Operator like the ABCs ― Scotch.io](https://scotch.io/tutorials/understand-the-javascript-ternary-operator-like-abc) - More information on ternaries and how they work.
-- [Codewars](https://www.codewars.com/dashboard) - Great resource to practice problem solving and aquaint yourself with basic JavaScript concepts.
+- [Codewars](https://www.codewars.com/dashboard) - Great resource to practice problem solving and acquaint yourself with basic JavaScript concepts.
 - [Repl.it](https://repl.it/~) - Code sandbox to practice JavaScript or any other language.

 #### Videos